Formasitchijoh/7-Projects/README.md

-# 7-Projects projects to build in react js
+# 7-Projects projects ideas to build in react js
+by geeksforgeeks